williamdemeo/logic-seminar-spring2018/PITCHME.md

 <ul>
 <p>
-<li class="fragment"> Instead of dwelling on paradigms for formalizing math, consider ways to extend programming languages, e.g. richer data types, new paradigms/techniques.</li>
+<li class="fragment"> Instead of dwelling on paradigms for formalizing math, let's consider ways to extend programming languages, e.g. richer data types, new paradigms/techniques.</li>
 </p><p>
 <li class="fragment"> We will look at a functional language called <a style="color:purple">Lean</a>, and consider
 how it makes programming easier; some classical algorithms become easy or obvious;
 previously inconceivable programs are possible.</li>
 </p><p>
-<li class="fragment"> We hold logical foundations in abeyance for the moment.</li>
+<li class="fragment"> We hold logical foundations in abeyance.</li>
 </p>
 </ul>